zx80/flask-simple-auth/README.md

 The module implements inheriting the web-server authentication, password authentication (HTTP Basic, or HTTP/JSON parameters), authentication tokens (custom or jwt passed in headers or as a parameter), and a fake authentication scheme useful for application testing.
 It allows to have a login route to generate authentication tokens.
 For registration, support functions allow to hash new passwords consistently with password checks.

-**Authorization** can be managed with a simple decorator to declare required permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
-This approach is enough for basic authorization management, but would be insufficient for realistic applications where users can edit their own data but not those of others.
+**Authorization** are managed by declaring permissions on a route (eg a role name), and relies on a supplied function to check whether a user has this role.
+This approach is enough for simple authorization management, but would be insufficient for realistic applications where users can edit their own data but not those of others.
 An additional feature is that the application aborts requests on routes for which there is no explicit authorization declarations, allowing to catch forgotten requirements.